 We’ll be back to see you come spring and summer.

-And do some snipping to get the plants ready for hibernation.
+I need to do some snipping to get the plants ready for hibernation.

-Funny thing is, the dogs can smell it.
+The dogs can smell it.
 And they’re angry that it’s on their territory.
 Yet yesterday it was sitting on the bottom rungs of a table out there, when I let the pupsters out.

 They ran all over sniffing and huffing and puffing.
 And they never spotted the black kitty sitting right there, not trying to hide, looking at them askance.

 I finally opened the door for them to come in.
 Boy, how dumb can you be, I wanted to ask them.
-For as soon as Charlie glimpses it through the bedroom window walking along the fence, he’ll be growling and running to the patio door, ready for combat.
+For as soon as Charlie glimpses it through the bedroom window walking along the fence, he’ll be running to the patio door, ready for combat.